CommLink-Integration/unifi-led/README.md

 Deeper down there is also detailed device information.
 Basically anything that can be viewed from the Ubiquiti EoT LED controller web UI can be accessed.

+The API endpoints and usage were taken from the [Python unifiled repo](https://github.com/florisvdk/unifiled) by [florisvdk](https://github.com/florisvdk)

 **TODO:**
 - validate/improve error handling
 - use `axios.all()` for setting multiple devices simultaneously